 COUNCILMEMBER JESSE ARREGUÍN

-In addition to his role as a Berkeley City Councilmember, Jesse also serves on a number of regional and city committees, including serving as Berkeley's representative to the Oakland Airport Noise Forum, the 4×4 Joint Task Force Committee on Housing, 3×3 Berkeley Housing Authority/City Council Committee, the AC Transit-Berkeley Interagency Liaison Committee and the Berkeley Post Office Subcommittee.
+In addition to his role as a City Councilmember, Jesse also serves on a number of regional and city committees, including serving as Berkeley's representative to the Oakland Airport Noise Forum, the 4×4 Joint Task Force Committee on Housing, 3×3 Berkeley Housing Authority/City Council Committee, the AC Transit-Berkeley Interagency Liaison Committee and the Berkeley Post Office Subcommittee.
 He is also the City Council's representative and current chair of the Berkeley/Albany Mental Health Commission and is the Chair of the Oversight Board for the Berkeley Redevelopment Successor Agency.
 He also serves as an elected Committee member on the Alameda County Democratic Central Committee.

 Jesse has spent his entire life fighting for social justice and brings years of experience to his role on the City Council.
 From a very early age, Jesse has been passionately committed to social justice.
 The son and grandson of farm workers, he worked to educate others about the legacy of César Chávez and has modeled his life after Chávez's commitment to non-violent social change.
-Over the past 18 years, Jesse has been involved in political activism and public service in a number of ways: such as working to rename Army Street in San Francisco after his hero Cesar Chávez; working with organized labor in fighting for workers rights; and serving as a member of the San Francisco Youth Commission advising the Mayor and Board of Supervisors on issues relating to children and youth.
+Over the past 20 years, Jesse has been involved in political activism and public service in a number of ways: such as working to rename Army Street in San Francisco after his hero Cesar Chávez; working with organized labor in fighting for workers rights; and serving as a member of the San Francisco Youth Commission advising the Mayor and Board of Supervisors on issues relating to children and youth.